 Two Responses to the Original Sin

 Having set aside the origin of sin, Abrahamic religions now turn to the next question: How do we get out of sin.
 There are two broad approaches to this.

 The first approach says: We have to go back to piety.
 For example, God gave us some commandments through Moses, which if followed, will make us pious.
 Similarly, there are messiahs like Jesus and Mohammed, who tell us how to become pious.
 All these commandments reinvoke the idea of the Forbidden Fruit—certain pleasures are forbidden for us.
 If we avoid these forbidden fruits, then God will take us back to heaven.
 Hence, salvation depends on us—we have to act piously.
 God is waiting for us to become pious before He takes us back.

 The second approach says: We are never going to get rid of sin because we have inherited bad genes from our ancestors.
 The only way we can get salvation is through the grace of God.
-If we simply believe that God is ready to show us grace, and we believe in His omnibenevolent power of accepting our sins, then we will get salvation by His grace, not because we have become pious.
+If we simply that God is ready to show us His grace, and we believe in His omnibenevolent power of accepting our sins, then we will receive salvation by His grace, not because we have become pious.
 Since we cannot attain salvation by piety, there is no point in talking about forbidden fruits, and how to avoid them; these were relevant for Adam and Eve, not us.

 Protestant Reformation Ideology